 - Add Apples: Fold in the chopped apples and mix to combine.
 The batter will be thick.

-- Cool: Cool for about 30 minutes and unmold.
+- Cool: Cool on a wire rack for about 30 minutes and unmold.

 - Dust: Using a fine sieve, dust the cake with confectioners’ sugar (optional).
 Serve warm or at room temperature.